 The Pomodoro technique involves setting a timer for 25 minutes and focusing on a specific task for this entire time.
 When the time is up, you take a 5-minute break and then repeat the process.

 It’s important to take regular breaks so that you don’t burn out.

 When you work in an office, you tend to take more regular breaks.
 You go for a coffee break with your colleagues or have a 5-minute chat with a colleague.
 When you work from home on your own, it can be easy to forget to take a break.

 Also, you can sometimes feel like you’re always working.
-If I get an email from a client or potential client late at night, I often feel like I have to write back straight away.
+If I get an email from a client at night, I often feel like I have to respond straight away.
 This isn’t really a healthy attitude toward work.
 It’s probably not really necessary as most people understand that evenings are for winding down and spending time with family.
 Most of the time it’s fine to wait until the next morning to reply.

 Take regular breaks during the day to get a glass of water or a snack, stretch your legs, or even give your mind a rest by watching a show on TV.
 Just try not to get sucked into a Netflix binge!

 A healthy work-life balance is the key to avoiding burn out.

 What if there’s too much life in your work-life balance?
 Check out this post for some tips on how to prioritize your work.